PaulskPt/galactic_unicorn_alt_lower_case_tests/README.md

         4: ["temp",    True]
     }`

-This modified example contains a kinda `hotplug` algorithm for the external sensor, using the global variable `sensor_present` and the function `reconnect_sensor()`.
+This modified example contains a `hotplug` algorithm for the external sensor, using the global variable `sensor_present` and the function `reconnect_sensor()`.
 If, for one or other reason, the sensor gets disconnected, the script will not crash.
 In the a case the external sensor is not connected or been disconnected, the script simply does not continue to show temperature and humidity readings.
-It displays a reminder to check the wiring, until the sensor has been reconnected.
-Sometimes you have to press the `Reset (Sleep)` button to get the sensor object properly initialized (I used about the same algorithm in CircuitPython.
-There this algorithm works really plug-and-play).
+Instead it displays a reminder to check the wiring, until the sensor has been reconnected.
+Then the displaying of the temperature and humidity values continue.

-The example also contains modifications to control the `brilliance` of the leds.
+The example also contains modifications to `dim` the `brilliance` of the leds.
 For this the global variable `brilliance` is used.
 The function `adj_val()` has been added to adjust the `r, g, b` values according to the value of 'brilliance'.

 I added global boolean variable `my_debug`.
 Set this variable to see more output to the REPL.